gaurav-jo1/AsyncChat-app/README.md

 # AsyncChat-App

-Welcome to **AsyncChat**, AsyncChat-App is a portfolio project designed to demonstrate the capabilities of real-time chat protocols, making it ideal for live communication scenarios.
+Welcome to **AsyncChat**, a portfolio project designed to demonstrate the capabilities of real-time chat protocols, making it ideal for live communication scenarios.

-## Technologies Used:
+## Technologies Used

 **Backend:** 🌐 Built with Python and Django, AsyncChat-App ensures secure and scalable server-side operations.
 Integration of Redis enhances performance, while PostgreSQL handles data storage efficiently.